Dan-Matthews-23/finishing-touch/README.md

 #### Favourites

 The user will be able to browse products and then add one as a favourite.
-This will add that product to the user's favourites section so it can be accessed easily if they should wish to buy that product.
-This will be a one-to-one relationship, so a user can only have one favourites list, and each seperate favourites list belongs to only one user.

 #### Ratings